SJCooper/lets-go-walkies/README.md

 ### Features Left to Implement

-While there are no features left unimplimented from the original scope of the site, there is one feature outlined below that I explored that could possibly be implimented as further addition to the site at a later time.
+While there are no features left unimplimented from the original scope of the site, there are features outlined below that I explored that could possibly be implimented as further addition to the site at a later time.
 This would require Javascript and as such is beyond the scope of this project as the projects focus was a HTML and CSS front end site.

 - __Photo Submission__